nasa/SROMPy/docs/example.rst

 .. code-block:: python

   import numpy as np
+  from spring_mass_model import SpringMassModel

   #import SROMPy modules
-  from model import SpringMass_1D from postprocess import Postprocessor from srom import SROM, SROMSurrogate, FiniteDifference as FD from target import SampleRV, BetaRandomVariable
+  from SROMPy.postprocess import Postprocessor from SROMPy.srom import SROM, FiniteDifference as FD, SROMSurrogate from SROMPy.target import SampleRandomVector, BetaRandomVariable

-The first step in the analysis is to define the target random variable to represent the spring stiffness :math:`K_s` using the BetaRandomVariable class in SROMPy:
+The first step in the analysis is to define the target random variable to represent the spring stiffness :math:`K_s` using the ``BetaRandomVariable`` class in SROMPy:

 .. code-block:: python

   #Random variable for spring stiffness
-  stiffness_rv = BetaRandomVariable(alpha=3.,beta=2.,shift=1.,scale=2.5)
+  stiffness_random_variable = BetaRandomVariable(alpha=3.,beta=2.,shift=1.,scale=2.5)

 Next, the computational model of the spring-mass system is initialized:

 .. code-block:: python

   #Specify spring-mass system and initialize model:
-  m = 1.5                           #deterministic mass
+  m = 1.5
-  state0 = [0., 0.]                 #initial conditions at rest
+  state0 = [0., 0.]
-  t_grid = np.arange(0., 10., 0.1)  #time discretization
+  time_step = 0.01
-  model = SpringMass_1D(m, state0, t_grid)
+  model = SpringMassModel(m, state0=state0, time_step=time_step)

 A reference solution using Monte Carlo simulation is now generated for comparison later on.
-This is done by sampling the random spring stiffness, evaluating the model for each sample, and then using the SROMPy SampleRV class to represent the Monte Carlo solution for maximum displacement:
+This is done by sampling the random spring stiffness, evaluating the model for each sample, and then using the SROMPy ``SampleRandomVector`` class to represent the Monte Carlo solution for maximum displacement:

 .. code-block:: python

   #----------Monte Carlo------------------
   #Generate stiffness input samples for Monte Carlo
   num_samples = 5000
-  stiffness_samples = stiffness_rv.draw_random_sample(num_samples)
+  stiffness_samples = stiffness_random_variable.draw_random_sample(num_samples)

-  #Calculate maximum displacement samples using MC simulation
+  # Calculate maximum displacement samples using MC simulation.
-  disp_samples = np.zeros(num_samples)
+  displacement_samples = np.zeros(num_samples)
   for i, stiff in enumerate(stiffness_samples):
-      disp_samples[i] = model.get_max_disp(stiff)
+      displacement_samples[i] = model.evaluate([stiff])

-  #Get Monte carlo solution as a sample-based random variable:
+  # Get Monte carlo solution as a sample-based random variable:
-  mc_solution = SampleRV(disp_samples)
+  monte_carlo_solution = SampleRandomVector(displacement_samples)

 Step 2: Construct SROM for the input
 -------------------------------------